-This appendix describes the pages, field-level settings, and interdependencies of Alcatel-Lucent Configuration profiles of all types.
+This appendix describes the pages, field-level settings, and interdependencies of Alcatel-Lucent Configuration profiles.
 Additional information is available as follows:

-- Alcatel-Lucent Configuration components are summarized in "Components of Alcatel-Lucent Configuration" on page 10. - For procedures that use several of these components, refer to earlier chapters in this document. - For architectural information about AOS-W, refer to the AOS-W User Guide for AOS-W 3.3.2.10.
+- Alcatel-Lucent Configuration components are summarized in "Additional Concepts and Components of Alcatel-Lucent Configuration" on page 19. - For procedures that use several of these components, refer to earlier chapters in this document. - For architectural information about AOS-W, refer to the AOS-W User Guide.